YamashitaTsuyoshi/FaultSimulator/README.md

 # Usage(for template)
 1. Create a repository for your fault simulator implementation from this template repository.
+1. Update README.md.
+Change the title to your own repository name and delete `Usage(for template)`.
+Also, please update the repository description below the title.

 Then feel free to develop!
 For example, you could split the C code, add a Makefile, or implement it in C++ or Rust.

-After creating the template, please update README.md.
-Change the title to your own repository name and delete `Usage(for template)`.
-Also, please update the repository description below the title.

 # Usage
 ```bash